rixx/books.rixx.de/src/reviews/2020/the-steerswoman.md

   rating: 4
 ---

 Gooood Fantasy!
 Highly likable characters, good world, good plot, excellent eye for detail.
 The concept of a mostly-female order/guild/group of scientifically minded truth seekers is very cool, and yet not overdone.
 Feels like Science Fantasy in a NK Jemisin way.
-Way to go on the emancipation side: women being equal to men is just a non-issue in all jobs (guards, merchants, sailors, etc).<br /><br />If I had read this a couple of years ago, I might have been less susceptible to HPMOR.
+Way to go on the emancipation side: women being equal to men is just a non-issue in all jobs (guards, merchants, sailors, etc).

+If I had read this a couple of years ago, I might have been less susceptible to HPMOR.